M1XZG/discord-bot-guesser/README.md

 ### User Commands
 - `/guess` - Start a private thread to submit your guess.
 The bot will ask you to enter a number.
 - `/show_question` - Display the current question being asked.
+- `/guesshelp` - Show available commands (shows admin commands only if you're an administrator).

 ### Administrator Commands
 - `/set_question <question>` - Set a custom question for the guessing game.